julzaza/wildwitchherbs/_posts/2025-10-31-wormwood-lucid-dreaming.md

 In the hidden corners of **European folk magic**, few herbs have walked the boundary between waking and dreaming like **wormwood (Artemisia absinthium)**.
 Its silver leaves and bitter aroma were said to **whisper to the dreamer**, *wake within your dream, see the unseen*.

 Wormwood has a long history as both **protector and guide**: hung over doorways to repel spirits, burned in hearths to dispel nightmares, or steeped in water or wine to open the doors to other realms.
-This is **not a gentle plant**—its spirit is fierce, restless, and best approached with intention.
+This is **not a gentle plant**.
+Its spirit is fierce, restless, and best approached with intention.

 Check out **[Witchy Herbs for Your Bedroom](/witchy-plants-bedroom/)** for more household plant allies you need to know.